OKaluza/fractured/docs/docs.rst

 - *Origin* complex coordinate at the centre of the fractal display
 - *Selected* complex coordinate selected for use in rendering Julia Sets and the Perturb option.
 - *Julia* when checked indicates Julia Set mode, plotting a Julia Set at the selected coordinate.
-- *Perturb* when checked indicates applying the selected coordinate as a perturbation of the rendered fractal (the value is added with every iteration of the formula)
 - *Iterations* maximum number of iterations to apply the selected formula

 Formula